-Most people who are in a vegetative state die within 6 months.
+Most people who remain in a vegetative state die within 6 months of the original brain damage.
 Most of the others live about 2 to 5 years.
 The cause of death is often a respiratory or urinary tract infection or severe malfunction (failure) of several organs.
 But death may occur suddenly, and the cause may be unknown.

 Like people in a coma, people in a vegetative state require comprehensive care.

 Providing good nutrition (nutritional support) is important.
 People are fed through a tube inserted through the nose and into the stomach (called tube feeding).
 Sometimes they are fed through a tube inserted directly into the stomach or small intestine through an incision in the abdomen.
 Drugs may also be given through these tubes.